elsueter/Arduino-OBD2/README.md

 # IOTApp
-This is the code repository for Joseph Straws IOT project There is the code here for the arduino code and a download for the android app APK
+This is the code repository for Joseph Straws IOT project There is the code here for the arduino code and the java code for the android app which is in the ZIP file as an APK file